 What’s the problem with most static radiology?
 It does not capture variable pressure points.
 Subsequently, viewers of spinal images lack the context of the amount of pressure that exerts pain.
 Lateral spinal images can be imaged while standing, lying straight, or with knees to chest.
 Even with knowledge of patient orientation, the area studied can have positional factors lost on static images.

 There are at least two types of dynamic magnetic resonance imaging (MRIs).
 One refers to static images captured of a patient in a variety of positions.
-Scanning an extended neck significantly increases cord compression severity compared with supine position.
+Scanning an extended neck significantly affects spinal cord compression severity compared with supine position.
 Comparing this alternate views can more specifically reveal the source of pain.

 Conversely, a patient might remain stationary during multiple images while a concentrated contrast agent is injected.
 With a dynamic contrast-enhanced MRI, the contrast agent is measured as it passes through the brain or from blood vessels into extracellular space of tissues and back to the blood vessels. —NCBI

 Dynamic Imaging Near You

 Not all radiology departments have dynamic MRI equipment.
 Because of the non-tubular design, facilities may reserve them for claustrophobic patients.
 Most scanners have a narrow tube through which a patient slides in and out on a conveyer belt.
 This does not provide much wiggle room for bending or sitting.

 Manufacturers are offering innovative equipment that allow imaging in a variety of positions.
 Since most doctors rely on a specific radiology lab, patients may need to inquire about dynamic imaging outside the network.